xuges/selfcontained/README.md

 After generating the `selfcontained` directory, you may add other runtime resources.
 The directory name `selfcontained` can be modified.

+**Note:**
-**Note: If using `dlopen` to dynamically load shared libraries, you must manually manage the shared library files.**
+- If using `dlopen` to dynamically load shared libraries, you must manually manage the shared library files.
+- The working directory when launching the program via run.sh is the directory where run.sh resides.

 ### Mechanism